 Rice's vampires are described as beautiful creatures who tend to create vampires they love, also beautiful people.
 They tend to the emotional as well.
 When they sleep if they've cut their hair it will grow back to the length it was when they were created.
 They don't have to feed every night as they get older.
 The younger vampires, more newly created ones, need to feed more often than the older ones.
 All her vampires are incredibly strong and fast, preternaturally so.
 As they get older their powers increase, and some vampires get some gifts while others gain other powers.

-They live forever, or have the ability to.
-It seems the number one killer of Vampiers is boredom.
+They live forever or have the ability to.
+It seems the number one killer of Vampires is boredom.
 As the years and decades go by they grow weary of the repetitiveness of their life and they choose to go into the sun, or as in the case of Lestat's maker, into a giant bonfire.
-Marius says to Armand that the way to live longer is to only feed on evil men, because feeding on the innocent will lead to madness, despair, and eventual self-immolation.
+Marius says to Armand that the way to live longer is to only feed on evil men because feeding on the innocent will lead to madness, despair, and eventual self-immolation.

 The relationship between Armand and Marius is an example of a complication I talked about in a previous article.
-At first the physical intimacy they shared was, I believe, a different thing for each of them.
-The act of sex is a pleasurable thing oft times.
-At first I believe for Armand, Amadeo at the time, was a hedonistic act of pleasure, something he liked for the sheer pleasure of it.
+At first, the physical intimacy they shared was, I believe, a different thing for each of them.
+The act of sex is a pleasurable thing ofttimes.
+At first, I believe for Armand, Amadeo at the time, was a hedonistic act of pleasure, something he liked for the sheer pleasure of it.
 I don't believe there were, for him, any strings attached as it were.
-He enjoyed the pleasure it gave him while Marius, who was in love with the boy, was engaging in love making with someone he loved.
-The desperation of Marius' kisses and and hugs betray an emotional tone that Amadeo didn't share at first.
+He enjoyed the pleasure it gave him while Marius, who was in love with the boy, was engaging in lovemaking with someone he loved.
+The desperation of Marius' kisses and hugs betray an emotional tone that Amadeo didn't share at first.
 He grew, with time, to share it however and the relationship became one of equals inasmuch as such a relationship can be when the ages and powers are so wildly disparate... and always there was the Master/Student dynamic as well as Marius tried to make Armand more than he would have otherwise been.

 What do we learn from all of this?
 What do I learn?
 Surprisingly little about vampires.